Maty1ek/music_player/README.md

 *That function works every time when we cliick the Play or Pause button.
 When we click the button and the current button id pause, it means that the song is already playing, therefore, we stop the audio with song.stop()Then we change the pause button into play button.*

+*playBtn.classList.contains() checks if the elemant contains specified class*

 else {
     song.play()
     playBtn.classList.add('fa-pause')